picmetric/data-science/README.md

 # data-science
-repo for machine learning engineers and data engineers for picmetric
+repo for machine learning engineers and data engineers for picmetric project